ms-cleblanc/opus-vad/README.md

 The package that Nuance provides contains the following:
 * shell `scripts` to help automate building the libraries and test apps
 * opus.patch - a patch file applied against libopus to expose the VAD module
-* [OpusVAD](#opusvad) - this folder contains the core opusvad library that you'll use in your applications
+* [src](#opusvad) - this folder contains the core opusvad library that you'll use in your applications
+* [java](#opusvadjava) - this folder contains a project that builds with maven creating a jar file that includes all the various platfrom distributions (except android and ios)
 * [samples/C](#samples) - this folder contains an example of how to use the opusvad library to process audio in 'C'
 * [samples/java](#samples) - this folder contains an example of how to use the opusvadjava JNI layer to process audio in Java
 ### Scripts